aurelia/documentation/English/get-started.md

 </html>
 ```

 Yes, that's it.
 This is the only HTML page in our application.
-The head of the document is pretty straight forward: we link in our font-awesome and custom stylesheets.
+The head of the document is pretty straight forward: just a style sheet link and some metadata.
 It's the body that's interesting.

-> **Note:** Be sure to confirm that the local folder name for font-awesome matches the link href.
-It's possible that these libraries have updated their versions since the authoring of this document.

 Let's start with the script tags.
 First we have _system.js_, our ES6 standards-based module loader.
 It's what loads the Aurelia library as well as your own code.
 Next we have _config.js_.
 This contains configuration for the loader.
 It's generated automatically whenever you execute a jspm command. jspm is the client-side package manager we recommend because it provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.